RCIC-UCI-Public/website-rcic/docs/source/account/login.rst

         Add new ssh host

-   | 5.3 In the :guilabel:`Enter SSH Connection command` box, enter the compute node
+   | 5.3 In the :guilabel:`Enter SSH Connection Command` box, enter the compute node name from
-   |     name from the output file of your submitted batch job and press `Enter` key:
+   |     the output file of your submitted batch job, then press :guilabel:`Enter` or :guilabel:`Escape`  key:

      .. figure:: images/vscode-connect-3.png
         :align: center